ramc10/Elasticsearch-Kibana/README.md

 # Elasticsearch-Kibana

-Docker-compose file tp setup in one click
+Docker-compose file to setup in one click